-The clinicians expressed that some data exists around surgery’s effectiveness to control seizures, but minimal research is available around the functional impacts of surgery, or the potential interventions post-surgery that could help a child reach an optimal outcome.
-Data that does exist is limited to single centers.
+The clinicians expressed that good data exists around various surgeries’ effectiveness to control seizures, but minimal research is available around the functional impacts of surgery, or the potential interventions after surgery that could help a child reach an optimal outcome.

 Image (from left to right): Dr. Howard Weiner, Chief of Neurosurgery, Texas Children’s Hospital; Dr. Taylor Abel, Surgical Director, Pediatric Epilepsy Surgery Program UPMC Pittsburgh Children’s Hospital; Dr. Aria Fallah, Co-Director, Pediatric Epilepsy Surgery Program, Mattel Children’s Hospital, University of California, Los Angeles; Dr. Raman Sankar, Chief, Pediatric Neurology, Mattel Children’s Hospital at the University of California, Los Angeles; Dr. Scott Perry, Medical Director, Neurology, Cook Children’s Hospital; Dr. Ahsan Moosa Naduvil Valappil, Neurologist, Cleveland Clinic.

 For the rest of the day, the group learned about and discussed the existing research and gaps related to each of the six functional areas:

 For each area, the patient perspective was shared first.
 Then, researchers in each area made their presentations.

 The researchers had a tough job – summarize what the research says in about 15 minutes and using “plain English” so that non-medical persons could understand their presentations.